WouterSioen/building-maintainable-software/README.md

 * Strong timeframes
 * Developers leaving teams
-* You read more then you code
+* You read more than you code

 ---